-Credit risk arises from deposits in cash management pools held with Pernod Ricard via Corby's participation in the Mirror Netting Service Agreement (as described in the "Related Party Transactions" section, above), as well as credit exposure to customers, including outstanding accounts receivable.
+Credit risk arises from deposits in cash management pools held with Pernod Ricard via Corby's participation in the Mirror Netting Service Agreement (as described in the "Related Party Transactions" section, above), as well as credit exposure to customers, including outstanding accounts and note receivable.
 The maximum exposure to credit risk is equal to the carrying value of the Corporation's financial assets.
 The objective of managing counter-party credit risk is to prevent losses in financial assets.
 The Corporation assesses the credit quality of its counter-parties, taking into account their financial position, past experience and other factors.
-As the large majority of Corby's accounts receivable balances are collectable from government-controlled liquor boards, management believes the Corporation's credit risk relating to accounts receivable is at an acceptably low level.
-The Corporation's note receivable is secured as set forth in Note 3 to the consolidated financial statements for the fiscal year ended June 30, 2011.
+As the large majority of Corby's accounts receivable balances are collectable from government-controlled LBs, management believes the Corporation's credit risk relating to accounts receivable is at an acceptably low level.
+The Company's note receivable is secured.